 Why does a Smart Thermostat require a C-Wire?

-- Wifi and Bluetooth connectivity
+- Wifi and Bluetooth chips

 - Multiple Sensors temperature and humidity sensors